Jewish Monuments in Athens Greece

 A memorial is held every 27th of January to honor the memory of the Greek Jewish that died during the Nazism occupation.

-The Memorial is a broken star of David, with each of the broken pieces representing the lost Greek Jewish communities.
+The Memorial is a broken Star of David, with each of the broken pieces representing the lost Greek Jewish communities.
 It is the work of Greek-American Dianna Magkania.

 Unique Jewish Monuments to Visit in Athens.
 Details of Athens Jewish Holocaust Monument